ga-dc/wdi5/graduation.md

 - Complete at least 80% of assigned homework.
 - Earn no more than one "Does not meet expectations" on Project 4.

-If all of these requirements are met the student will graduate.
+If all of these requirements are met the student will graduate, unless otherwise discussed.

 If any of these requirements are not met the student will not be allowed to graduate.